A Bell-led website blocking scheme may open the floodgates to widespread censorship

 Marie Aspiazu is a Campaigner and Social Media Specialist for OpenMedia, a non-profit organization that works to keep the internet open, affordable, and surveillance-free.

-Image: opensource.com/flickr
+Image: OpenMedia

 Thank you for reading this story...